 - soy products such as tofu and miso

-Fish oil supplements are another way to increase omega-3 intake if you are not getting enough through your diet.
-Your doctor may advise you to include fish oil supplements in you daily routine if you have a risk factor for heart disease and psoriasis.
+Fish oil supplements are another way to increase omega-3 intake if you don’t get enough through your diet.
+Your doctor may advise you to take fish oil supplements if you have a risk for heart disease and psoriasis.

 Consult your doctor if you have questions about your chronic skin condition or cardiovascular health.
 Annual checkups are recommended, especially if you’re over age 60.